lgmorand/lgmorand.github.io/_posts/2023-03-01-aks-monitoring-too-expensive.md

 | summarize BillableDataGB = sum(Quantity) / 1000. by bin(TimeGenerated, 1d), DataType | render piechart
 ````

 As shown in the chart below we can see that Perf and ContainerInventory are a big part of my logged data.
 Do you really need all of them?
-There is no global best practice as each project each different.
+There is no global best practice as each project are different.
 Choose wisely which optimization you can leverage.

 ![Data categories](../images/blog/aks-monitoring-expensive/data%20categories.png)